 The layout here shows evolution of Frost Salamander's skills as mapper.
 The mission is not as linearly progressed as Lieutenant 1: In The Plain Sight and not as big (and sometimes empty) as Lieutenant 2: High Expectations.
 It's size just feels appropriate.
 It's typical city metroidvania-like mission that encourages (but not forces - since loot goal and side quests are optional) you to explore this small sandbox.
 It often teases you with view of locations that you can access but not in straight up manner.
 The "arabian"-themed city here is highly vertical with several loops in height.
 Sometimes the way in is quite unobvious as it is with the Magic Shop.
 It's not as big as Panter's Wife or Iris, two behemots of TDM city exploration but it doesn't need to be, with its densely packed cityscape.
 TRust me, you will find yourself wandering here for hours trying to find way to this window or behind that door.
 There are some bits of environmental storytelling - like the maps of Western Empire in so-called "war-planning room".

 As for nitpicks - aside from story positioning stuff - I was occasionally annoyed with how linear sometimes seemed the ways inside important locations (especially within Ministry of Defense).
 The fact that we are tasked with loot gathering is (for me at least) a bit in odds with spy theme.
+Despite designated as spy, you are actually playing as thief.
 Also the mission here - just like already mentioned Painter's Wife and Iris - tends more towards exploration, with stealth being secondary - which could be small bummer for more hardcore fans of latter.

 thumb_up thumb_down Votes: 0